 Okay, this could also be because when I visited Ålesund it was super rainy, and in Molde I had one of the first truly warm, sunny days of the year.
-In fact I think it was my first time walking outside without a jacket in 2020, which probably added to my enjoyment of the city.
+In fact I think it was my first time walking outside without a jacket this year, which probably added to my enjoyment of the city.
 Though the nice weather may not have been a coincidence, as Molde’s fjord setting a bit inland protects the city from the harsh elements that so often batter Ålesund and Kristiansund.

 But also I found downtown Molde a lot more lively and modern than Ålesund and Kristiansund, both of which are beautiful cities but feel somewhat frozen in time.

 Again, I’m sure the sunshine had a lot to do with the liveliness of downtown Molde, but I think even in the rain I would have enjoyed Molde’s cute shops and cafes.